menganha/yet_another_tetris_clone/devlog.md

 much simpler to handle and for this small game witouth "real" phyisics it works just fine.
 Trying to implement a time-based delay would mean to refactor the whole engine.

+## 2021-06-25

+Implemented finally the in-game key repeat/delay emulation.
+Cleaned up a bit and encapsulated more of the code.
+Apart from the super rotation system, game mechanics are all implemented and tested.
+No more bugs!

+Now I'm introducing text data structures to the game which will form the base for the simple UI system.
+This requires to use yet another feature of the SDL lib, namely Textures, which I'm now studying.
+It may require some iterations before I get it right and clean.

+Leaving super rotation system for later.
+It is simpler to implement but I want to focus now in having a full "game" experience before polishing details.